coders-school/cpp-fundamentals/module3/01_scopes.en.md

 ## Global variables

-A global variable, it is visible to all scopes.
+A global variable is visible to all scopes.
 We can always refer to it.
 <!-- .element: class="fragment fade-in" -->

 ```cpp